mzk84/mzk84/README.md

 Besides, I like to draw in HTML canvas.

-And, I like to help others learn modern web development!
+And, I like to help others learn modern development!

 For the end of this intro, here's one nice little bear 🐻